August Tips & Reminders - Zone 8

 This article provides landscape and gardening tips for the month of August in Zone 8

-During the "Dog Days of August" temperatures are usually at their hottest of the year in Zone 8 of the South.
-If we are experiencing a dry spell during this time, it may be necessary to provide supplemental water to newer plantings as well as older, well-established trees and shrubs.
-To water larger trees suffering from lack of moisture encircle the outer perimeter of the trees branch system with a soaker hose and deeply soak for several hours once or twice a week, or as needed.
-You may also want to apply a layer of mulch above the root sytems to help retain moisture.
-The root systems of larger trees and shrubs usually extend 10-20% beyond the diameter of the canopy.
+• Provide supplemental water to outdoor plants and trees - During the "Dog Days of August" temperatures are usually at their hottest of the year in Zone 8 of the South.
+If we are experiencing a dry spell during this time, it may be necessary to provide supplemental water to newer plantings as well as older, well-established trees and shrubs growing in the landscape and gardens.
+To water larger trees or shrubs suffering from lack of moisture, lay a water hose on the ground that encircles the outer perimeter of the branch system and deeply soak for several hours once or twice a week, or as needed.
+Check container gardens once or twice a day and deep soak these as well when needed.
+You may also want to apply a layer of mulch (no more than 2 inches thick) in garden beds and in pots to help retain moisture.
+Keep in mind that the root systems of larger trees and shrubs usually extend 10-20% beyond the diameter of the canopy.

 Updates